leonzheng2/Safe-Exploration-with-Simulator-in-RL-algorithms/README.md

 First version of Safe Exploration with _reward constraint_ can be found in the directory `ars/`.

-It focuses on the use of [ARS algorithm](https://arxiv.org/pdf/1803.07055.pdf) for solving Swimmer task, with and withour Safe Exploration.
+It focuses on the use of [Augmented Random Search](https://arxiv.org/pdf/1803.07055.pdf) for solving Swimmer task, with and withour Safe Exploration.

 This work helped to stress out the difficulty of using Safe Exploration for long rollouts algorithms.